ebi-jdispatcher/webservice-clients/README.md

 * [Python](python)
 * [Java](java)

-*Note:* A number of "older" REST and SOAP clients in a range of programming languages is now [deprecated](deprecated) but still available for those who might be interested.
+*Note:* A number of "older" REST and SOAP clients in a range of programming languages are now [deprecated](deprecated) but still available for those who might be interested.
 In addition to Perl, Python and Java, clients are available in C#, Visual Basic .NET, Ruby and PHP, using a variety of different REST/SOAP libraries.